Karawara Vision

 Public Access Way closure between Yallambee Place and Koolunda Court

-At its December 2020 meeting, Council considered a petition requesting the closure of a PAW located between Yallambee Place and Koolunda Court, Karawara (a site plan is available).
-It was resolved to progress the closure of this PAW in 2021.
+At its December 2020 meeting, Council considered a petition requesting the closure of a Pedestrian Access Ways located between Yallambee Place and Koolunda Court, Karawara (a site plan is available).
+It was resolved to progress the closure of this Pedestrian Access Ways in 2021.
 The Council report and resolution is available on the Council Meetings page.

-The City further investigated the proposed closure in accordance with Option B of the Department of Planning, Lands and Heritage (DPLH) guidelines - PAW closure where there is no endorsed pedestrian and cycle access plan.
-The draft Closure Report was endorsed at the 26 April 2022 Ordinary Meeting of Council.
-The Department of Planning, Lands and Heritage and Western Australian Planning Commission endorsed the proposal in October 2022.
+The City developed a closure report in accordance with Option B of the DPLH guidelines - Pedestrian Access Ways closure where there is no endorsed pedestrian and cycle access plan.
+The Closure Report was endorsed at the 26 April 2022 Ordinary Meeting of Council.
+The DPLH and WAPC endorsed the proposal in October 2022.

-The matter is currently with the Department of Lands for processing under the Land Administration Act 1987.
+The matter is currently with the DPLH for processing under the Land Administration Act 1987.

-The Karawara Public Open Space Master Plan and Collaborative Action Plan was developed through significant community engagement, including informal workshops, Aboriginal community focus sessions, a pop-up discussion trail and drop-in events.
+The Karawara Public Open Space Master Plan and Collaborative Action Plan was adopted in 2013.
+The Plan was developed through significant community engagement, including informal workshops, Aboriginal community focus sessions, a pop-up discussion trail and drop-in events.

 The vision for the project is ‘working together to strengthen Karawara’s public open space and community character.’